Vai al contenuto

 When it makes sense to talk

 It makes sense to talk when you feel your company works, but you struggle to explain it.
 When marketing produces but doesn't convert.
 When decisions stall between you and your team.
+When there's a job somebody redoes every week and nobody ever decided how it should be done.
 When you need someone who doesn't add noise, but reduces what's already there.

 Thirty minutes, no commitment.